 Even in 2019, many people use legacy applications designed for MS-DOS (16-bit/32-bit) systems.
 Government agencies, labs, security researchers and a few developers still operate on this platform.
 That may be the case; a regular user can’t go back and use an old Windows version just for installing a few games and programs.
 What we can do is bypass the Windows 10 error messages either with the compatibility option or use some virtualization techniques.

 When you talk about virtualization software on Windows 10, we have a lot of tools to consider.
 Microsoft itself provides Hyper-V in Windows 10.
 But the disadvantage of Hyper-V is that virtual host OS also needs a separate genuine license.
 Also, not all Windows 10 editions support it, and it has some specific hardware requirements.
 Therefore in this tutorial, we use Virtualbox, a freeware, and multi-platform virtualization program.
-Virtualbox works well for hosting Windows XP, probably the best OS in the PC era.
+Virtualbox works so good for installing Windows XP on Windows 10 host, as you can see in the screenshot below.

 Windows XP is pretty stable in all new hardware settings and runs most of 16-bit games and programs.
 Hence it is our choice for virtualization on Windows 10.